LyraCo/tilter/README.md

 ###Note
 * Any "margin-left" or "left" rule applied to the image in your CSS will be overridden.
 If you have any "margin-left" or "left" rules with "!important" applied to the image the plugin won't work.

+##To-Do
+* Add styles using JS
+* Clean up functions and variables
+* Make fully responsive
+* Adjust rotation axis with device orientation change
+* Create documentation and examples

+It's not at all what I would consider "ready for market", but if you're interested in helping make this really great, or have ideas, please join.

 ##Acknowledgements